prototypefund/reproducible-website/_docs/archives.md

 file modes for all files.
 It can be made the default by passing the `--enable-deterministic-archives` option to `./configure`.
-It is already enabled by default for some distributions[^distros-with-default] and so far it seemed to be pretty safe [except for Makefiles](https://bugs.debian.org/798804) using targets like `archive.a(foo.o)`.
+It is already enabled by default for some distributions[^distros-with-default] and so far it seems to be pretty safe [except for Makefiles](https://bugs.debian.org/798804) using targets like `archive.a(foo.o)`.

 When binutils is not built with deterministic archives by default, build systems have to be changed to pass the right options to `ar` and friends. `ARFLAGS` can be set to `Dcvr` with many build systems to turn on the deterministic mode.
-Care must be also taken to pass `-D` if `ranlib` is used to create the function index.
+Care must also be taken to pass `-D` if `ranlib` is used to create the function index.

-Another option is to do post-processing by using [strip-nondeterminism](https://packages.debian.org/sid/strip-nondeterminism) or `objcopy`:
+Another option is post-processing with [strip-nondeterminism](https://packages.debian.org/sid/strip-nondeterminism) or `objcopy`: